vishalgaur1/srm-feedback-form/README.md

-# Feedback Submission Automation Script
+# Feedback Submission Automation Script (FIRST READ THEN RUN)

 ## Description
 This script is designed to automate the process of submitting feedback forms for SRMIST's academia website.
 It uses a combination of Python libraries to interact with web elements and automate keyboard inputs to fill out the feedback form based on user input.